AnggaR96s/Reforestation/README.md

-## Why was the picture sent to prison?
-It was framed.
+## Just watched a documentary about beavers… It was the best damn program I’ve ever seen.